One of the popular day trips from Dubrovnik is a trip to nearby Bosnia and Herzegovina to visit Mostar – the town with ‘that bridge’!

-And yes, the bridge, known as Stari Most, is stunning in real life as in the photos.
+And yes, the bridge, known as Old Bridge (Stari Most), is stunning in real life as in the photos.

 The Ottoman influence is so strong that you will forget you’re in the Balkans, right in the middle of Europe, and think you have been teleported to some oriental city.

-The smell of shisha, Turkish cafés/restaurants, and the exotic Old Bazaar Kujundziluk, selling all kinds of handmade crafts, clothes and jewelry.
+The smell of shisha, Turkish restaurants, and the exotic Old Bazaar Kujundziluk, selling all kinds of handmade crafts, clothes and jewelry.

 Mostar is a city with a fascinating history, almost a culture shock for anyone who visits from a place like Dubrovnik.

 Fun fact: Croats and Muslims in Mostar could not agree on a whose statue would stand as a symbol of peace in their city so they finally agreed on… Bruce Lee!

 Where is Mostar